huiyuyie/recipe_calories/README.md

 **Why R^2 over MAE?**
 R^2 gives us a sense of how much of the variation in number of calories our model can explain, rather than just how far off our predictions are on average.
 While MAE tells us the average prediction error, it doesn't tell us how well the model captures the overall patterns in the data.

 Justification: At the time of prediction, we only use features that would be known BEFORE the recipe is actually prepared, for example the time range and the number of steps.
-We don't use any features that depend on the outcome, since thos would not be availablt when users are considering or planning to make the recipe.
+We don't use any features that depend on the outcome, since those would not be available when users are considering or planning to make the recipe.
 This ensures our predictions are realistic.

 ---

 ## Baseline Model
 For our baseline regression model predicting the total number of calories in a recipe, we included two features:
 `time_range` (ordinal / categorical): the preparation time range, group into ordered bins (<30, 30-60, 60-120, 120-240, 240-480, >480 minutes)
-Since this is a ordinal feature, we used an OrdinalEncoder to encode this feature, ensuring that the ording reflects increasing preparation times.
+Since this is a ordinal feature, we used an OrdinalEncoder to encode this feature, ensuring that the ordering reflects increasing preparation times.
 `n_steps` (quantitative / numerical): the number of preparation steps for each recipe.
 Since this is a quantitative feature, it's already numerical, so we left it as it is.

 We built a pipeline that first applies the appropriate preprocessing to each feature (passing through the numeric one and ordinally encoding the time range), then fits a Ridge regression model.
-We chose Rigde regression over simple linear regression since it can handle multicollinearity and prevent overfitting.
+We chose Ridge regression over simple linear regression since it can handle multicollinearity and prevent overfitting.
 Recipe data often includes highly correlated features, such as ingredient proportions and preparation steps, which can cause instability in linear models.
 Ridge adds L2 regularization performance, making it more suitable for prediction tasks where robustness matters more than interpretability.

 **Model performance** I
 Test set R^2: 0.026